 Whenever someone mentions Vikings, the general picture painted in the mind’s eye is of burly blonde dudes with horn-winged helmets hopping out of a boat, sword, and axe in hand, ready to burn, plunder, and do all sorts of nasty things to whoever crosses their path.

-The truth of the matter, however, is that the acts of raiding and pillaging really only took up a fraction of the time people spent during the age of the Vikings.
+The truth of the matter, however, is that these acts of raiding really only took up a fraction of the time people spent during the Viking Age.

 Working the farms

-Many Vikings would do some of the above, but as time went on and larger settlements came to be, there began to be some Norsemen who specialised in one or two particular trades.
+Many people in the Viking Age would do some of the above, but as time went on and larger settlements came to be, there began to be some Norsemen who specialised in one or two particular trades.

 When it came to clothing themselves, Vikings were particularly fond of wool and lots of animal skins.
 Viking women were very skilled weavers, able to make beautiful patterns from wool dyed with plants.